3 shot ‘at random’ on balcony at South Broadway motel

 The alarming factor, he said, was the early indication that the incident was random.

-“What we discovered when we got here– they’re on opposite sides of the parking lot, the victims were, in separate rooms,” Lang said.
-“They heard some noise outside, came outside and that’s when shots were being fired, so it seemed like somebody was shooting at random… based on the proximity of all of the victims.”
+“What we discovered when we got her, they’re on opposite sides of the parking lot, the victims were, in separate rooms,” Lang said.
+“They heard some noise outside, came outside and that’s when shots were being fired, so it seemed like somebody was shooting at random based on the proximity of all of the victims.”

 “They were at opposite ends of the motel on balconies when they got shot, so we’re still trying to piece that together.”

-The shooting was the third at a motel in a week, and the second motel shooting on South Broadway in the same time.
+The shooting was the third at a motel in a week, and the second motel shooting on South Broadway at the same time.
 Lang said it’s clear whether the two are related.

 Lang also praised his officers for quickly and professionally handling the situation.